clawpack/doc/doc/gallery/README.txt

 To make plots for all examples: python make_plots.py
-This will prompt for each repository and will overwrite the make_plots_errors.txt file each time so you might want to open that in a different window.
+This will prompt for each repository and will overwrite the files make_plots_errors.txt   and  make_plots_output.txt each time so you might want to open those files in a different window.